owensearls/Toriginator/README.md

 # Toriginator
 A library and command line program to detect and analyze originating traffic to Tor.
-This project was undertaken to support the final essay "Identifying Originating Traffic to Anonymity Networks" for COMP116 at Tufts University.
+This project was undertaken to support the final essay "Identifying Originating Traffic to Anonymity Networks" for COMP116 at Tufts University, which can be read at http://www.cs.tufts.edu/comp/116/archive/fall2017/osearls.pdf.

 ## tordetect
 This program analyzes internet traffic from either a network interface or